osrf/ros2multirobotbook/src/ros2_api.md

 Publishing: "Hello world: 2"
 ```

-So it prints to console.
-But is the data going anywhere?
+It prints to console, but is the data going anywhere?
 We can check
 our work using the `ros2 topic` tool that was introduced earlier.
 In
-another shell (leave your talker running):
+another shell (leave your talker running), run:

 ``` {.sourceCode .bash}
 $ ros2 topic echo chatter
 ```

-You should see (numbers will vary depending on timing between the two
+You should see the following, though the numbers will vary depending on timing between the two
-commands):
+commands:

 ```
 data: 'Hello world: 13'
 ---